solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS trainer guide - Building the business migration case with Windows Server and SQL Server.md

     | **Component** | **Region** | **Details / Assumptions** | **Est. Monthly Cost (USD)** |
     | Web VMs | North Central US | 2x D8s v5 VMs (8 vCores, 32 GiB RAM) & Windows Server 2022 | $280.00 each|

-    > **Note:** Some discussion with Tailspin Toys may be needed to determine if additional changes to the choice of VM sizes and number of VMs could further lower hosting cost.
-Load balancing across a larger number of smaller VMs may help lower cost.
-Also, it's possible Azure App Service (PaaS services) could be an additional options for hosting the Front-end Web application and the Back-end REST API depending on the clients needs.
+    > **Note:** Some discussion with Tailspin Toys may be needed to determine if additional changes to the choice of VM sizes and number of VMs could further lower hosting costs.
+Load balancing across a larger number of smaller VMs may help lower costs.
+Also, it's possible Azure App Service (PaaS services) could be an additional option for hosting the Front-end Web application and the Back-end REST API depending on the client's needs.

     _Application Databases_
     |     |            |            |            |